The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Numerical experiment

 \subsection{Execution Speed and Precision}

-FSMP makes extensive use of linear algebraic procedures as shown in \Cref{sec:fsmp-fbmp}. \Cref{fig:sketch-batched} shows our \emph{batched} strategy~\cite{DONGARRA2017495} to accelerate FSMP, stacking the quantities of scalars, vectors and matrices from different waveforms into tensors with one extra batch dimension.
-The PE sequence, $\bm{z}=(t_1, t_2,\ldots)$ is a vector of varying length.
-We pad the short sequence with zeros to form the batched matrix, and introduce a new vector to store the number of PEs $N$ of each waveform.
-Batching allows FSMP to be implemented in NumPy~\cite{harris_array_2020} and CuPy~\cite{cupy_learningsys2017} efficiently for CPU and GPU executions.
+FSMP relies heavily on linear algebraic operations to compute $\Delta\nu$, which constitutes the primary performance bottleneck.
+To exploit modern hardware more effectively, we reformulate the algorithm under a single-instruction multiple-data (SIMD) paradigm, enabling simultaneous analysis of multiple waveforms. \zcref{fig:sketch-original,fig:sketch-batched} contrast the original implementation with our accelerated \emph{batched} strategy~\cite{DONGARRA2017495}, in which the number of waveforms processed concurrently is referred to as the \emph{batch size}.
+In this approach, scalar, vector, and matrix quantities from different waveforms are stacked into higher-dimensional tensors with an additional \emph{batch dimension}.
+The PE sequence $\bm{z} = (t_1, t_2, \ldots)$ has variable length; shorter sequences are zero-padded to form a batched matrix, and an auxiliary vector records the number of PEs $N$ for each waveform.
+This scheme enables efficient FSMP implementations on both CPUs and GPUs using NumPy~\cite{harris_array_2020} and CuPy~\cite{cupy_learningsys2017}.

-\Cref{fig:prof} shows the comparison of performance on CPU and GPU.
-With small batch sizes, running all computation on CPU is faster than offloading to GPU, because data transfer between CPU and GPU is costy.
-When the batch size increases, GPU gains performance on matrix computations up to 100 waveforms per second.
-The execution speed of CPU is mostly independent of batch size.
+In \zcref{fig:prof}, the ``operation''s represent the calculations in the algorithm, \emph{e.g.}, adding two vectors.
+With small batch sizes, running all computation on the CPU is faster than offloading to the GPU, because data transfer between the CPU and the GPU is costly.
+When the batch size increases, the GPU gains performance on matrix computations up to 100 waveforms per second.
+The execution speed of the GPU is mostly independent of batch size.

 Matrix calculation may induce float-point rounding errors.
-We use \texttt{float64} on CPU because its native instruction set is 64-bit.
-To better utilize the computation units~\cite{nvidia2016p100}, we choose \texttt{float32} on GPU but with a risk of lower precision.
+We use \texttt{float64} on the CPU because its native instruction set is 64-bit.
+To better utilize the computation units~\cite{nvidia2016p100}, we choose \texttt{float32} on the GPU but with a risk of lower precision.
 For comparison, every accepted step in the RJMCMC chain is recorded.
-We verify the GPU-driven waveform log-likelihood ratio of two PE sequences $\Delta\nu$ in \Cref{eq:18} by the corresponding CPU program.
-The absolute value of error of $\Delta\nu$ of each step is mainly within $1.0$, considered negligible.
+We verify the GPU-driven waveform log-likelihood ratio $\Delta\nu$ in \zcref{eq:delta-nu} by the corresponding CPU program.
+The absolute value of the error of $\Delta\nu$ of each step is mainly within $1.0$, considered negligible.